Skip to main content

 V8/Code SandboxingNoFast & LightweightSet AP_EXECUTION_MODE to SANDBOX_CODE_ONLY

-No SandboxinNoFast & LightweightSet AP_EXECUTION_MODE to UNSANDBOXED
+No SandboxingNoFast & LightweightSet AP_EXECUTION_MODE to UNSANDBOXED

 No Sandboxing & V8 Sandboxing

 The difference between the two modes is in the execution of code pieces.
 For V8 Sandboxing, we use isolated-vm, which relies on V8 isolation to isolate code pieces.
+In both modes, the sandbox spawns the engine using a simple Node.js fork() with memory limits.
+The engine process stays warm and connected via WebSocket, executing operations as they arrive.

 1